Mt. San Antonio College to UCSB

 Major Requirements

-Technology Management Program (B.S.) — College of Engineering at UC Santa Barbara
+Business Administration B.S. — College of Letters & Science at UC Santa Barbara

 Courses at Mt.
 San Antonio College that satisfy UC Santa Barbara's Business Administration major preparation, verified via ASSIST.org.